mkdocstrings/griffe/docs/installation.md

      </div>

-This installs the `griffe` package as usual, but without the CLI program, nor its API, nor its dependencies.
+This installs the `griffe` package as usual, but without the CLI program and its dependencies.

 ## Install as a tool only